Computer Science

 For all applicants, there is no fee for the initial online application.
 But you may need to pay a fee to a third party in order to submit supporting materials, such as international credit evaluations and satisfactory test scores on the TOEFL for non-English language speakers.

-Students must complete Duquesne's online application, including submission of an updated resume.
+Students must complete Duquesne's graduate application, including submission of an updated resume.

 Application submission deadlines: